Low self-esteem

 Counselling Directory Content Team

-Last updated 23rd November 2022 | Next update due 22nd November 2025
+Last updated 19th January 2026 | Next update due January 2029

-What is low self-esteem?
+What is self-esteem and low self-esteem?

 In this video, counsellor Claire Black (MBACP Accredited, MSc) explains more about self-esteem, the benefits of therapy, and how to find the right counsellor for you.

-What are the causes of low self-esteem?
+What causes low self-esteem?

 Everyone will have different things in their life that affect self-esteem.
-For some people, self-esteem changes suddenly (for example, after a stressful life event) while, for others, low self-esteem may be something they’ve lived with for a long time.
+For some, self-esteem can drop suddenly, like after a stressful event.
+For others, low self-esteem may be a long-term issue.

-Often your opinion of yourself is built in your early years.
+Often, your opinion of yourself is built in your early years.
 You may have experienced authority figures who were disapproving.
 Being criticised a lot in childhood can lead you to form the opinion that you’re ‘not good enough’.
 Being bullied in childhood can also have a lasting impact on your sense of self-esteem, long after the bullying stops.

 Other life events that can affect your self-esteem include: